Portfolio grid of six professional model headshots by 312 Elements showcasing diverse styling options for male models in Chicago

 What agencies actually want to see

-Studio modeling headshot session with professional lighting for Chicago models and actors, photographed by 312 Elements Headshot Photography, Chicago, IL
+Brunette female model comp card headshot photographed with professional studio lighting, by 312 Elements Headshot Photography, Chicago, IL

 How model headshot sessions work